 It is the official policy of the Alabama State Department of Education and Enterprise State Junior College that no person in Alabama shall, on the grounds of race, color, handicap, sex, religion, creed, national origin, or age, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program, activity, or employment.
-Enterprise State Junior College complies with non-discriminatory regulations under Title VI and Title VII of the Civil Rights Act of 1964; Title IX Educational Amendment of 1972; and section 504 of the Rehabilitation Act of 1973.
-Inquiries concerning this policy may be directed to Dr. Tim Alford, P. O. Box 1300, Enterprise, Alabama 36331.
+Enterprise State Junior College complies with non-discriminatory regulations under Title VI and Title VII of the Civil Rights Act of 1964: Title IX Educational Amendment of 1972; and section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1992.
+Inquiries concerning this policy may be directed to Dr. Tim Alford, P. O. Box 1300.
+Enterprise, Alabama 36331.
 Telephone (205) 393-ESJC.